 Take the Guesswork Out of Touring

 Curious about the buzz surrounding Similkameen wines?
-We have several wine tour operators who are happy to escort you, share their insider stories, introduce you to our winemakers, and to their favourite libations.
-All this can be done from your seat in a luxury coach of from the seat of a helicopter!
+We have several wine tour operators who are happy to escort you, share their insider stories, introduce you to our winemakers and their favourite libations.
+You can do all this from your seat in a luxury coach or the seat of a helicopter!
 See our Service Directory for tour providers.

 Flights of Wine

 Don’t have time to make the drive over the pass?
 Both Grape Escapes and Valhalla Helicopter tours would be more than happy to give you a lift!
 Enjoy the thrill of a lifetime soaring through the Cathedral range spying sapphire blue lakes and wildflower meadows, then touch down at Seven Stones Winery for a private tasting and lunch.
 Then you’re off again to Forbidden Fruit Winery, where you’ll touch down on the banks of the river.
 Several other area wineries are also available to visit on a helicopter tour.
 Tours originate in the Osoyoos, Kelowna and Vernon regions.

 Step into the past and learn the secrets of the Similkameen Nation at Snaza’ist Discovery Centre.
 Cherish these stories, as they tell the true past of our region.
 Interpretive exhibits tell the story of turning ochre into gold.
 Then roam through the Hedley Museum with its archival photography exhibits depicting the life of gold miners perched one kilometre above the town at the defunct Mascot Mine.